Level Up as a Growth-Oriented Investment ManagerDownload Brochure

 Note: Electives are subject to change.

-*Meet your cohort peers and faculty in person on the Columbia Business School campus in New York City during an optional three-day recognition ceremony and networking event.
+*Meet your cohort peers and faculty in person on the Columbia Business School campus in New York City during an optional two-day recognition ceremony and networking event.
 This event provides you an opportunity to network with your peers as well as professionals from other cohorts to create a lifelong community of global executives.

 Note: Session topics are subject to change.